-2015 Annual Incentive Award Highlights
+2016 Annual Incentive Award Highlights

-- ✓ Based on balanced mix of objective, financial measures and individual performance assessments - ✓ 2015 financial achievement exceeded targets, resulting in abovetarget payouts - Some executives elected a portion to be awarded as equity-based SLOs
+- ✓ Based on balanced mix of objective, financial measures and individual performance assessments - ✓ 2016 corporate financial achievement at or below targets, generally resulting in below-target payouts - ✓ Some executives elected a portion to be awarded as equity-based Stock Leverage Opportunities (SLOs)

-The Compensation Committee sets annual incentive compensation through a four step process: (1) set target award levels for the named executive officers, (2) establish the performance goals and payout curve for the year, (3) review performance results after the end of the year and (4) determine award amounts.
+The Compensation Committee sets annual incentive compensation through a four step process: (1) set target award levels for the named executive officers, (2) establish the performance goals and payout curve for the year, (3) review company and individual performance results after the end of the year and (4) determine award amounts.
 For any named executive officer who elects to have all or a portion of the annual incentive award delivered as a "stock leverage opportunity" (SLO), there is a fifth step related to applying the SLO award rules.
 Each of these steps is discussed further below.

 Step 1: Setting Target Award Levels.
 The Compensation Committee determines the target level of annual incentive award for each named executive officer as a percentage of the named executive officer's base salary.
-Mr. Peribere's target award for 2015 was set at 125% of his salary.
-For the other named executive officers, the target percentages established for 2015 were based on consideration of the median ranges established through peer group and general industry survey data on compensation trends and practices.
+Mr. Peribere's target award for 2016 was set at 130% of his salary as part of the agreement extending his employment term through December 31, 2017.
+The Compensation Committee considered that this target for Mr. Peribere was in line with the median for the Sealed Air compensation peer group.
+See "Use of Peer Group Data" below.
+For the other named executive officers, the target percentages established for 2016 were based on consideration of the median ranges established through peer group and general industry survey data on compensation trends and practices.
 The following table shows the calculation of the target annual incentive award for each named executive officer:

-Name 2015 Salary Target % Target Annual Award
+Name 2016 Salary Target % Target Annual Award

-Jerome A. Peribere \$1,190,250 125% = \$1,487,813
+Jerome A. Peribere \$1,250,000 130% = \$1,625,000

-Carol P. Lowe \$ 618,000 75% = \$ 463,500
+Carol P. Lowe \$ 635,304 75% = \$ 476,478

-Emile Z. Chammas \$ 504,700 65% = \$ 328,055
+Emile Z. Chammas \$ 518,832 65% = \$ 337,241

-Karl R. Deily \$ 507,150 65% = \$ 329,648
+Karl R. Deily \$ 521,350 65% = \$ 338,878

-Ilham Kadri \$ 477,000 65% = \$ 310,050
+llham Kadri \$ 490,356 65% = \$ 318,731

 Step 2: Performance-Based Design.
-The Compensation Committee established the performance design for 2015 annual incentive awards for the named executive officers similar to the design for 2014.
+The Compensation Committee established the performance design for 2016 annual incentive awards for the named executive officers similar to the design for 2015.
 The design uses both a Financial Achievement Factor and an Individual Achievement Factor, as follows:

-The Financial Achievement Factor is based on a formula established by the Compensation Committee in early 2015.
-For the CEO and Chief Financial Officer, this factor is based 100% on overall corporate results.
+The Financial Achievement Factor is based on a formula established by the Compensation Committee in early 2016.
+For the CEO, Chief Financial Officer and Chief Supply Chain Officer, this factor is based 100% on overall corporate results.
 For the other named executive officers who run a business segment, in order to focus the executive on the financial performance of their business segment while also encouraging senior leadership teamwork towards overall corporate results, the Financial Achievement Factor is based 50% on corporate results and 50% on the executive's business segment results.

-Similar to 2014, the Compensation Committee established three performance goals under the Annual Incentive Plan for determining the Financial Achievement Factor for 2015:
+Similar to 2015, the Compensation Committee established three performance goals under the Annual Incentive Plan for determining the Financial Achievement Factor for 2016: